-- Automatic On: When this option is selected, sound is loud enough so you can hear the output when the phone is away from the ear, at a distance - Off: When this option is selected, sound is quieter, and cannot be heard when the phone is away from the ear, at a distance
+- Automatic On: When this option is selected, sound is loud enough so you can hear the output when the phone is away from the ear, at a distance. - Off: When this option is selected, sound is quieter, and can only be heard through the Earpiece.